sweihub/native-json/json/README.md

 ```
 ## Declare a named JSON struct

-With JSON decalre syntax, you can declare nested native JSON object in place.
+With JSON declare syntax, you can declare nested native JSON object in place.

 ### JSON Declare Syntax
 ```rust